Burkina Faso charges three soldiers with murder of journalist

-OUAGADOUGOU (Reuters) - Authorities in Burkina Faso have charged three soldiers over the murder in 1998 of journalist Norbert Zongo, whose killing became a symbol of repression during veteran President Blaise Compaore’s rule.
+OUAGADOUGOU, Dec 12 (Reuters) - Authorities in Burkina Faso have charged three soldiers over the murder in 1998 of journalist Norbert Zongo whose killing became a symbol of repression during veteran President Blaise Compaore’s rule.

 The charges come a week after a general was charged over the murder in 1987 of President Thomas Sankara and provide further evidence of the transitional government’s determination to pursue high-profile cases associated with the Compaore era.